clearlydefined/docker_dev_env_experiment/README.md

     Forwarding                    http://83f8ddfb177b.ngrok.io -> http://localhost:4000
     Forwarding                    https://83f8ddfb177b.ngrok.io -> http://localhost:4000
    ```
 3. Then you could create a webhook in your forked curate-data repository.
-Use ngork forwarding url(prefer https one) as the webhook payload URL.
+Use `<ngork forwarding url(prefer https one)>/webhook` as the webhook payload URL.
 And put 'secret' as the webhook secret.
 4. You could verify Github webhook events with `ngork` management UI, http://localhost:4040

 ## What You're Running